 If you are waiting for certain documents/information from an applicant and they have not responded in due course, you can set the system to send them a reminder email and then automatically close within X weeks if they do not respond.

 If you set the application to close automatically, a banner will appear on the application screen above the "Role details" stating the date it will close with the option to cancel the closure.
 And on the application listing page, there will also be a yellow warning marker next to applications which will automatically close.

 You can move an application to another available opportunity for the same role profile.
-You cannot transfer an application to an opportunity created from a different role profile as there may be different questions, checks or even minimum ages.
+You cannot transfer an application to an opportunity created from a different role profile (even if it's just a different version of the same role profile) as there may be different questions, checks or even minimum ages.